murbot/watch-my-btc/README.md

 I may implement the same functionality, but as an application that can run locally or on any infrastructure, rather than specific to AWS.

+## Big Changes/Improvements Coming

+Proof of concept has been completed and I am in the early stages of rewriting this service.
+It has proven to be popular and so I will be completing a full rewrite, which will be far more robust and efficient.
+It will also bring a number of new features, such as:

+* xpub monitoring
+* Ability to view and manage all alerts and balances in a single dashboard
+* System health (a system status dashboard and api)
+* webhook support (and potentially other integrations: slack, telegram, etc)
+* Still thinking of others (feel free to suggest enhancements)

 ## Hosted Version

 A hosted version of the service is available in the cloud and can be found at